Disease/Disorder

 Fatigue is managed through a combination of energy conservation, lifestyle modification and rest.
 Energy conservation may include orthotics, assistive devices and mobility aids; modifying or pacing activities and how they are performed.
 Lifestyle modifications include optimizing wellness principles, changing work and activity schedules to allow rest periods, and eliminating some activities.
 Regular rest periods or naps during the day prior to complete exhaustion and optimum sleep at night help reduce fatigue levels.

 Pain associated with post-polio syndrome may be related to muscle overuse, soft tissue disorders, mechanical or degenerative joint pain, or less commonly, bone or nerve pain.
 Post-polio muscle pain, often described as a deep ache similar to the pain experienced with acute polio, is usually associated with overuse.
 It may present the same day or one to two days after increased activity and may be associated with cramps, crawling sensation, or fasciculation.
 Activities should be modified with the goal of preventing muscle pain.
-Modalities, anti-inflammatory medications and muscle relaxants can help alleviate muscle pain.
+Modalities, anti-inflammatory medications and muscle relaxants could help alleviate muscle pain.
+However, caution should be taken to avoid exacerbating muscle weakness with use of muscle relaxants.
 Soft tissue and joint pain are related to altered body mechanics and secondary degeneration.
 First-line treatment is modification of activities, correcting or improving mechanics and protecting weak joints with orthotics and assistive devices.
 Oral medications, injections (including regenerative medicine agents), physical therapy and surgery may be appropriate, based on the diagnosis.

 There are no recommended pharmaceutical treatments for post-polio syndrome.
 Studies have looked at medications including pyridostigmine, modafinil, amantadine, human growth hormone and prednisone.
 None have shown evidence of significant benefit.
 There is some evidence that intravenous immunoglobulin may reduce pain and increase quality of life.
-Evidence is inconsistent for effectiveness on muscle strength and no evidence has demonstrated beneficial effect on functional activity.8 A large multi-center international study has been underway for years, but to date there are no published randomized control trials, no treatment has been FDA-approved.
+Evidence is inconsistent for effectiveness on muscle strength and no evidence has demonstrated beneficial effect on functional activity.10 A large multi-center international study has been underway for years, but to date there are no published randomized control trials and no treatment has been FDA. approved.

 Coordination of care